Family Meerkat Photographs

 Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.

 The sweet animals in the wild are digging for food in the desert.
 Maybe for snakes too!

 The little sweet animal decided to use me as a watchtower for scanning the landscape.
 Every clan has its sentries, which they swap during the day the scouting shift for predators.
 So, this guard on my head has found its place and seemed quite comfortable!
 If just that tail would have been a tad to the right or left!
 I did not touch the tail at all or the body, even if it touched me!

 I went on with my job taking photographs on the ground.
 Crawling in the sand over bushes and around.
 This Suricate guard on my head seemed to enjoy the free ride on a tower.
 It was fine with me as long it did not pee or bite.
 None of that happened along the journey.
 After about 10min, he left me while I was on the ground again, not too long, and the next Scout was on my shoulder.
 “Hello, little chap, wanna free ride too?”

 The Sentries in a row.
 You find these cute Meerkat photographs in our collection.
 Both small mammals are scouting the landscape for predators.

 We spent about 2-3 hours with the whole family, walking across the desert about 2-3km to another underground castle.
 One after the other disappeared into the burrow for a cooler spot.
-The last animal had another look and gone.
+The last animal had another look and was gone.
 I was again wondering that so many animals have space in this underground castle.
 I should not forget to mention that these funny creatures are also like us!
 How can they be like we are?
 Discover their fun facts.